Tire Wholesalers

 Industry Overview

-The 1,100 tire merchant wholesaling firms in the US primarily sell new and used tires and tubes for passenger and commercial vehicles.
+The 1,100 tire merchant wholesalers in the US primarily sell new and used tires and tubes for passenger and commercial vehicles.
 Firms may also sell complementary products such as wheels and other automotive parts.
 Customers include independent tire dealers, auto repair shops, auto parts stores, big box retailers and wholesale clubs, hardware stores and other distributors.
 Tire wholesalers also supply replacement tires to dealers of motorcycles and ATVs, as well as agricultural, construction, and industrial vehicles.
 This profile excludes tire manufacturers’ sales branches.

 Complex Inventory Management